datacommonsorg/website/tools/nl/embeddings/README.md

 ```

 This script, upon completion, should update the `palm_alternatives.csv` under the `csv` folder.
 Note, the API could be throttled so there are several timeouts in the scripts.
 That, along with the fact that the API response can be on O(seconds), this script can take a while to complete.
 For ~1500 SVs, this may take 1-2 hours.

+Note: the file `sheets/dc_nl_svs_curated.csv` should reflect the updated/new format the file downloaded from Google Sheets to manage the list of StatVars and human-curated descriptions (alternatives).
+However, for now it can be ignored because this migration is a work-in-progress.

 ## One time setup